 Gene expression analysis was performed for eight accessions with different ZnUI values selected from the 19 accessions grown under mild Zn deficiency conditions.
 Frozen leaf material from plants grown under mild and severe Zn deficiency and their respective control treatments was used, in three biological replicates, each consisting of material from three plants.
 Total RNA was extracted using the method of Onate-Sanchez and Vicente-Carbajosa (2008). cDNA was synthesized from 1 μg of total RNA using the iScript cDNA synthesis kit from BioRad as per the manufacturer's instructions.
-Following synthesis, cDNA was diluted 10-fold. qRT-PCRs were performed in triplicate with iQ SYBR Green Supermix (BioRad) using an iQ Real Time PCR machine (BioRad).
+Following synthesis, cDNA was diluted 10-fold.
+Quantitative real-time PCRs (qRT-PCRs) were performed in triplicate with iQ SYBR Green Supermix (BioRad) using an iQ Real Time PCR machine (BioRad).
 Relative transcript levels of selected genes were determined by qRT-PCR.
 The expression of IRT3 (At1g60960), ZIP3 (At2g32270), ZIP4 (At1g10970), bZIP19 (At4g35040), CSD2 (At2g28190), and CA2 (At5g14740) was measured.
 The oligonucleotides used for each gene are shown in Supplementary Table S2.
-Amplicon lengths were between 80 and 120 bp and all primer combinations had at least 95% efficiency.
-Reaction volumes were 10 μL (5 μL SYBR green qPCR mix, 300 nmol of each primer and 4 μL of cDNA template).
-Cycling parameters were 4 minutes at 95°C, then 40 cycles of 15 seconds at 95°C and 30 seconds at 55°C. Gene expression values were normalized to the reference genes PEX4 (At5g25760), SAND (At2g28390) and I8S.
-Gene expression levels relative to the average of the reference genes for each accession under mild and severe Zn deficiency and their respective control treatments were calculated based on Δ CT values.
-Gene expression levels of accessions exposed to mild and severe Zn deficiency relative to their respective control treatment, were calculated based on $\Delta\Delta$ CT values (Livak and Schmittgen, 2001).
+Amplicon lengths were between 80 bp and 120 bp, and all primer combinations had at least 95% efficiency.
+Reaction volumes were 10 μl (5 μl of SYBR green qPCR mix, 300 nmol of each primer, and 4 μl of cDNA template).
+Cycling parameters were 4 min at 95 °C, then 40 cycles of 15 s at 95 °C and 30 s at 55 °C. Gene expression values were normalized to the reference genes PEX4 (At5g25760), SAND (At2g28390), and 18S.
+Gene expression levels relative to the average of the reference genes for each accession under mild and severe Zn deficiency and their respective control treatments were calculated based on ΔCT values.
+Gene expression levels of accessions exposed to mild and severe Zn deficiency, relative to their respective control treatment, were calculated based on $\Delta\Delta CT$ values (Livak and Schmittgen, 2001).